rened/SystemImageBuilder.jl/README.md

 buildimage(exclude = [SystemImageBuilder.defaultexclude; "SomePackage"])
 ```

-If you thing a certain package should be part of the default exlusion list, please file an issue!
+If you think a certain package should be part of the default exclusion list, please file an issue!

 You can force the inclusion of a package by specifying the `include` parameter: